github/docs/data/reusables/actions/actions-group-concurrency.md

 ```
 {% endraw %}

-## Example: Using concurrency to cancel any in-progress job or run on a pull request
+## Example: Using concurrency to cancel any in-progress job or run

 {% raw %}
 ```yaml